juju/docs/src/en/troubleshooting-logs-audit.md

 The audit log filename is `/var/log/juju/audit.log` and contains records which are either:

- - a *Conversation*, which corresponds to a top-level CLI command
+ - a *Conversation*, a collection of API methods associated with a single top-level CLI command
- - a *Request* (a call to an API method)
+ - a *Request* , a single API method
- - a *ResponseErrors*, which has details of any errors from calling the method
+ - a *ResponseErrors*, errors resulting from an API method

-When employing log filtering (see
-[Excluding information from the audit log][excluding-information-from-the-audit-log]) only those Conversations containing *all* excluded methods will be omitted.
+Information can be filtered out of the audit log to prevent its file(s) from growing without bounds and making it difficult to read.
+See [Excluding information from the audit log][excluding-information-from-the-audit-log].

 <!-- LINKS -->